 Buy to Let mortgages are more like a business transaction, so lenders require the property to be rented to tenants on a longer term basis, rather than a short-term holiday rental.

 The type of mortgage you’ll need all depends on how the property will be used.
 If you’re planning on buying a home that you’ll use exclusively for your holidays or for friends and family free of charge then it can be straightforward.
 You’ll likely qualify for a residential second home mortgage.
 But there will be restrictions on how much time you can spend there, who can and can’t stay, and the loan to value lenders will consider.

 If you’re planning on letting out your holiday home regularly to get some extra income, then you’ll either need a Holiday Let mortgage or you’ll have to request special permission from your mortgage lender to get a residential mortgage.
 Both can be done, but they need the right approach, with a well put-together application.
 It’s best to work with a specialist mortgage broker who can help you do this.

 Holiday Let mortgages have their own lending rules.
 And each lender has their own individual criteria that will be used to assess your application.
-Your specialist mortgage broker will be able to help guide you through this process.
 Here’s what you’ll usually need when applying for a Holiday Let mortgage application: